Jackson C. Frank (album)

 Jackson C. Frank is the debut album by Jackson C. Frank, released in December 1965 by Columbia (EMI).
-It was the only studio album he released before his death.
+It was the only studio album he released in his lifetime.

 Background

 The album was produced in 1965 by Paul Simon in London, and both Al Stewart and Art Garfunkel attended the recording.

 The album features Frank on guitar and vocals with Simon and Stewart providing an occasional second guitar.

 Frank was reportedly so nervous that in order to play and sing, he had to have screens around him.
 The album was recorded in less than three hours in London at CBS Studios.

 Legacy

 Upon release, the album failed to chart and sold poorly.
 After the failure of the album, Frank attempted to track down Simon, who he believed owned the rights to his songs.
 He went into seclusion and died decades later, never having released another recording.

 The album has been re-released under three different titles and four different cover arts.
 The first re-release was released in 1978 by B&C Records, changing the title to Jackson Again with a new illustrated cover.
 In 1996, the album was re-released as Blues Run the Game by Mooncrest on CD with a photograph of Frank.
 In 2001, a second CD edition was released by Castle Music on November 19, 2001 which restored the original title and cover.
 In 2013, the album was issued on CD with yet another alternate cover by Earth Recordings.